Swindle (chess): Recurrent themes

 Swindles can occur in myriad different ways, but as illustrated below certain themes are often seen.

 Stalemate

 One classic way of saving a draw in a losing position is by stalemate.
 Almost every master has at some point spoiled a won game by falling into a stalemate trap.
 The defender often achieves the stalemate by sacrificing all of their remaining mobile pieces, with check, in such a way that they must be captured, leaving the defender with only a king (and sometimes also pawns and/or pieces) with no legal moves.

-Another well-known Marshall swindle is Marshall–MacClure, New York 1923 (diagram at above left).
-Marshall, a rook down, played 1.Rh6!
-Rxh6 2.h8=Q+!
-Rxh8 3.b5!
-A very unusual position has arisen: now Black is up two rooks and on move, but the only way to avoid stalemate is 3...Rd7 4.cxd7 (threatening 5.d8=Q+, forcing stalemate) c5??
-5.bxc6 Kb8 6.Kxb6, when White even wins.
-Decades later, someone pointed out an alternative draw with 1.Rg6! fxg6 2.h8=Q+ Rxh8 3.b5 or 1...Re8 2.Rg8 Rb8 3.b5.